 Meanwhile, a fair number of tracks like ‘The Dancer’, ‘Moon Over Moscow’, ‘Whispers’ and the dance mix of ‘Frequency 7’ were instrumentals.

 So as an associate of the New Romantic movement with connections to many key figures of the period, Zaine Griff is just the man for the job.
-He kindly spoke to The Electricity Club from his home in New Zealand to talk about his music career and the upcoming VISAGE 1980 x 2020 shows.
+He kindly spoke from his home in New Zealand to talk about his music career and the upcoming VISAGE 1980 x 2020 shows.

 Your debut solo album ‘Ashes & Diamonds’ was produced by Tony Visconti, how did that come about?